tarantool/doc/sphinx/book/connectors/__perl.rst

     $tnt->insert('examples' => [ 99999, 'BB' ]);

+The example program uses field type names 'STR' and 'NUM' instead of 'string' and 'unsigned', due to a temporary Perl limitation.

 The example program only shows one command and does not show all that's necessary for good practice.
 For that, please see `DR::Tarantool`_ CPAN repository.